ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 +++++++++++

 HIP trace comprises execution traces for the entire application at the HIP level.
 This includes HIP API functions and their asynchronous activities at the runtime level.
 In general, HIP APIs directly interact with the user program.
 It is easier to analyze HIP traces as you can directly map them to the program.
-Unlike previous iterations of `rocprof`, this does not enable kernel tracing, memory copy tracing, etc. If you want to enable kernel tracing, memory copy tracing, they need to be provided explicitly.
+Unlike previous iterations of ``rocprof``, this does not enable kernel tracing, memory copy tracing, and so on.
+If you want to enable kernel tracing, memory copy tracing, they need to be provided explicitly.

 To trace HIP runtime APIs, use: